andypotatohy/roast/README.md

 Run targeting on the MNI152 head at the default target location (left primary motor cortex) with maximal intensity (`'max-l1per'` algorithm used) along the `'radial-in'` direction.
 Besides the L1-norm constraint on the total injected current (4 mA), additional L1-norm constraint on each individual electrode is also enforced.
 8 electrodes are specified in the optimal montage, so that the injected current at each individual electrode will not exceed 4 mA / 8 = 0.5 mA.
 Note by adding the L1-norm constraint on each individual electrode, you may lose electric field intensity at the target.

-## 4. More notes on the `capInfo.xls` file
+## 4. More notes on the `capInfo.xlsx` file

-A lot of info are hidden in the fancy `capInfo.xls` file under the ROAST root directory.
+A lot of info are hidden in the fancy `capInfo.xlsx` file under the ROAST root directory.
 There you can find the comprehensive layouts of the [10-05](https://www.sciencedirect.com/science/article/pii/S1053811906009724?via%3Dihub#fig6), [BioSemi](https://www.biosemi.com/pics/cap_256_layout_medium.jpg), and [EGI HCGSN](https://www.egi.com/images/stories/manuals/Second%20Batch%20of%20IFUs%20with%20new%20Notified%20Body%20Jan%202019/GSN_tman_8105171-51_20181231.pdf) systems (with my personal drawings), and also visually-striking 3D renderings of the New York head with these electrodes placed on.
 So make sure to check it out.

 ## 5. Outputs of ROAST software